Technocrats-nitw/HacktoberFest/CONTRIBUTING.md

   Also, make sure to make account on HacktoberFest💚 before start contributing.

 2. Now in your local repository (forked one) add the required changes.
+3. Make sure to read the contributing rules of every tech stack.
+For example "Read README.md" of Python folder if you want to contribute in Python language.
-3. Then follow steps to raise a Pull Request.
+4. Then follow steps to raise a Pull Request.
-4. If you are working from master branch make sure to raise PR only after fetching upstream
+5. If you are working from master branch make sure to raise PR only after fetching upstream
     <img src="https://s3.amazonaws.com/hr-assets/0/1633101658-9b2cac921e-fetch.jpg">
 5. Now just raise the pull request
   <div align="center"><img align="center" src="https://s3.amazonaws.com/hr-assets/0/1633101763-4800b8d964-PR.jpg"></div>